mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ### Hiding the sidebar

-The layout sidebar can be hidden if needed using the `hideNavigation` prop.
+The layout sidebar can be hidden if needed with the `hideNavigation` prop.

 {{"demo": "DashboardLayoutSidebarHidden.js", "height": 400, "iframe": true}}